This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Peel your potatoes and cut to desired thickness for the fries.
-In a bowl filled with ice water, soak them for at least 2 hours or overnight.
+- Prep the Potatoes: Soak the peeled and cut potatoes in a bowl filled with ice water for at least 2 hours or overnight.4 russet potatoes, ice water

-- Turn fry oil up to 375°F. Fry the potatoes in batches until golden brown.
-Hit them with salt and parsley.
+- Crisp the Fries: Increase the fry oil temperature to 375°F (190°C).
+Fry the potatoes in batches until golden brown.
+Transfer to a bowl and toss immediately with salt and parsley to taste.salt, parsley

 Kitchen Cam